Natural Iron Chelators For Iron Overload

 Quercetin is a flavonoid (plant chemical) found in fruits and vegetables.

-Many studies have shown its iron-chelating properties.
+Many studies have shown its iron-chelating properties (ScienceDirect on Quercetin).
 It is found in onions, apples, honey (read this article on how to buy pure honey), raspberries, red grapes, cherries, citrus fruits, and green leafy vegetables like kale, spinach, and cabbage.

 You can also find it in supplement form on Amazon or from any nutrition store.
 I would recommend Jarrow’s Formula Quercetin 500 mg (affiliate link) as they maintain their quality standards, and are a trusted name.
 I haven’t used their Quercetin yet, but it is already on my shopping list for next month.